carlossilvazambrano/carlossilvazambrano.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Carlos Silva-Zambrano | Environmental Economist"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I am an environmental economist specialising in fisheries and marine conservation policy within socio-ecological systems.
-My research combines stated preference methods, spatial econometrics, and mixed-method fieldwork to generate policy-relevant evidence supporting conservation design and adaptive fisheries management.
+My research integrates stated preference methods, spatial econometrics, and mixed-method fieldwork to generate policy-relevant evidence supporting conservation design and adaptive fisheries management.

 I am currently a final-year PhD candidate in Economics at Heriot-Watt University and an Environmental Economist at the Charles Darwin Foundation.
 My doctoral research examines public acceptability and economic valuation of marine conservation policies, with fieldwork conducted in the Galapagos Islands, including large-scale in-person survey implementation (n = 1360).

+My work involves close collaboration with marine ecologists, conservation practitioners, and policymakers.
+I have coordinated field teams, obtained research ethics approvals for human-subject data collection, and facilitated stakeholder workshops contributing to marine zoning design and fisheries management processes.

 ## Research Interests